ericmuench/ericmuench/README.md

     - Dart
     - HTML
 - :star: I most like developing Mobile Applications for Android with Kotlin
-- :book: I am always excited to learn about new Languages, Libraries, APIs and Frameworks! :smile:
+- :book: Always excited to learn about new Languages, Libraries, APIs and Frameworks! :smile:

 ## Own Projects
 Here you can find an overview of my Projects.
 In each category the projects are ordered by the date they were created.
 The newer a project is, the higher it is in the list.